 - 2011 - European Society for Medical Oncology (ESMO) systematic review suggest LLLT/PBM for reducing duration and severity of oral mucositis.
 Click here

-- 2011 - British Medical Journal (BMJ) Clinical Guidelines "Likely to be beneficial for short-term pain relief & improvement of function".
+- 2011 - British Medical Journal (BMJ) Clinical Guidelines for tennis elbow "Likely to be beneficial for short-term pain relief & improvement of function".
 Click here

 - 2010 - The International Association for the Study of Pain (Global Task Force on musculoskeletal pain) recommend laser for myofascial pain syndrome.
 Click here